 - 3.1 When we decide to suspend or permanently exclude a pupil from school, we will: - take account of our legal duty of care when sending a pupil home; - establish the facts in relation to the decision according to the civil burden of proof i.e. on 'the balance of probabilities' (whether the breach more than likely did than did not, happen) and not the criminal burden of proof, 'beyond reasonable doubt'; - take care in the process not to discriminate against, harass or victimise pupils because of sex, race, disability, religion or belief, sexual orientation, pregnancy/maternity, or gender reassignment and make reasonable adjustments to ensure everyone can participate in the process, including where a difficulty may be due to English not being a child or parent's first language; - communicate with parents without delay in person or by telephone in the first instance to give them an opportunity to ask questions or raise concerns with the Head teacher; - communicate decisions clearly and in writing by delivering any written notification of the decision to suspend or permanently exclude a pupil in-person directly to their parents, by leaving it at their usual or last known home address, or by posting it to that address but with all due regard for necessary reasonable adjustments as above.
-We will only make this kind of notification via email, secure app, or another agreed electronic method if we have a written agreement with parents that we can. - Notify, without delay, the Governing Body/Board of Trustees, the Local Authority, and the pupil's home Authority, regardless of the length of a suspension, so that they can arrange, where necessary, continuing education if different from the school's (to include reporting to Governors/Trustees once per term of any other suspensions they have not previously been notified of).
+We will only make this kind of notification via email, secure app, or another agreed electronic method if we have a written agreement with parents that we can.

 Ref: Suspension & Permanent Exclusion Туре: Policy

-Version: 04 Owner: Executive Principal
+Version: 05 Owner: Executive Principal

-Date: November 2023 Status: MAT Approved
+Date: September 2024 Status: MAT Approved